 - Check out our full Control review

-Deathloop is an easy contender for 2021's game of the year, offering an engaging blend of shooting and stealth in one endlessly looping day.
+Deathloop offers an engaging blend of shooting and stealth in one endlessly looping day.

 Deathloop follows Colt, who wakes up on Blackreef island and finds himself stuck in a time loop.
 In order to break the loop, Colt must kill eight 'Visionaries' in the same day before midnight.
 While that may sound like a straightforward task, it's far from it - and that's where the fun begins.